bretth/django-pq/README.rst

 Benchmarks & other lies
 -------------------------

-To gauge rough performance a pqbenchmark management command is included that is designed to test worker throughput while jobs are being enqueued.
-The command will execute the function ``do_nothing``  a number of times and simultaneously spawn workers to consume the benchmark queue.
+To gauge rough performance a ``pqbenchmark`` management command is included that is designed to test worker throughput while jobs are being enqueued.
+The command will enqueue the function ``do_nothing`` a number of times and simultaneously spawn workers to consume the benchmark queue.
 After enqueing is completed a count is taken of the number of jobs remaining and an approximate number of jobs/s is calculated.
 There are a number of factors you can adjust to simulate your load, and as a bonus it can test RQ.
 For example:

 .. code-block:: bash